motamman/stuart-speaks/README.md

 # Stuart Speaks - Text-to-Speech Backend

+A Node.js TypeScript application providing text-to-speech functionality using Fish.Audio API with hybrid authentication (Google OAuth + email fallback), admin configuration interface, and email whitelist security.

 **This app was built to help my dear friend Stuart communicate with his old voice after being diagnosed with ALS.
-I used fish.audio to create the model of his voice.
+I used [fish.audio](https://fish.audio/) to create the model of his voice.
 You will need to have recordings of the person's voice you want to emulate.
 You don't need much.
-Create an account with Fish and follow there instructions.
-Once the model is created, you will need to plug in you API Key and Model ID into the config.
-NB: Only the admin can these settings.
+Create an account with Fish and follow their instructions.
+Once the model is created, you will need to plug in your API Key and Model ID into the config.
+NB: Only the admin can change these settings.
 See below for more details.

-There are also loads of off the shelf models that can be used, including Sponge Bob Square pants.
+There are also loads of off the shelf models that can be used, including SpongeBob SquarePants.

-If you want to use Google autheication you will need to also get a googele client ID and client secret.
-If you don't, then the standard email login system.**
+If you want to use Google authentication you will need to also get a [Google client ID](https://console.cloud.google.com/apis/credentials) and client secret.
+If you don't, then the standard email login system will work.

-A Node.js TypeScript application providing text-to-speech functionality using Fish.Audio API with hybrid authentication (Google OAuth + email fallback), admin configuration interface, and email whitelist security.
+I run this on an AWS micro Ubuntu instance.

+**

 ## Quick Start (Development)